projectriff/cli/docs/riff_container.md

 Containers are a mechanism to resolve and detect the latest container image.

 The container resource is only responsible for resolving the latest image.
-The container container image may then be deployed as a request handler.
+The container image may then be deployed as a request handler.
 See `riff handler --help` for detail.

 ### Options